actionml/docs.actionml.com/piov097aml.md

 ### Install From a Script

-For a completely fresh new install, use the following:
+For a completely fresh new install, do not use the script on PredictionIO's docs site do the following:

- 1. `bash -c "$(curl -s https://raw.githubusercontent.com/apache/incubator-predictionio/master/bin/install.sh)"`
+ 1. `bash -c "$(curl -s https://raw.githubusercontent.com/actionml/PredictionIO/master/bin/install.sh)"`

 This will create a `vendors` subdirectory with needed services installed there.
-It will also trigger a build of PIO so make sure you put it in a place where you have permission to read/write.
+It will also trigger a build of PIO from source so make sure you put it in a place where you have permission to read/write.

-**Note**: this is only for a single machine developer sandbox/playground setup and is not advised for production.
+**Note**: this is only for a single machine developer setup and is not advised for production.

 ### Manual Installation Guides